 21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 Maybe you think getting cancer is kind of a tossup, or that it's something left to the genetic gods that you have no control over.
 But the truth is, you do have control, every time you put something in your mouth.
-Turns out, lifestyle factors are involved in most cancers—factors you control are estimated to account for 90 percent of all causes of cancer, and of that, diet may account for 35 percent.
+Turns out, lifestyle factors are involved in most cancers—factors you control are estimated to account for as high as 80 to 90 percent of all causes of cancer, and of that, diet may account for 35 percent.

 Food really is the best preventive medicine.
 We see this in real life when we look at the cultures that live the longest, aka the blue zones.
 Though they’re scattered around the world—from Okinawa, Japan, to Ikaria, Greece, to Sardinia, Italy—they all have one thing in common: good food.
 Generally, in these communities, where it's not uncommon to live to be 100, people eat loads of whole fruits and vegetables, plenty of fish and olive oil, beans, whole grains, minimal red meat, and maybe drink some red wine in moderation.

 But it's not the locations themselves that are special.
-Consider the Mediterranean diet, which anyone can adopt, and how it's associated with a reduced risk of all sorts of cancers, including breast and colon cancer.
+Consider the Mediterranean diet, which anyone can adopt, and how it's associated with preventing overall cancer risk, , particularly breast and colon cancer.

 Foods can fight cancer both indirectly and directly.
-Indirectly, selecting the right combination of foods (i.e., whole, minimally processed, fruit- and veggie- heavy, high in fiber) will keep you at a healthy body weight, which reduces your risk of most cancers.
+Indirectly, by selecting a combination of cancer-fighting foods (i.e., whole, minimally processed, fruit- and veggie- heavy, high in fiber), your body will maintain it’s healthiest weight, , which is protective for most cancers.
 And directly, many studies reveal that individual phytochemicals (natural plant chemicals), vitamins, and minerals demonstrate promising cancer-fighting properties.

 The synergy of compounds in someone's overall diet is what experts believe offers the strongest protection—which is why an emphasis is placed on consuming them from potent food sources rather than supplements.